mission: family dinner

 but there’s more than dinner on dinner: a love story

 If we’re excited about something beyond food, you’ll probably be reading about it here, too.
 Just like how capital-F Food these days is so much more than sustenance (see: Michael Pollan), capital-D dinner is so much more than a protein-veg-starch pile on a pretty plate (though pretty plates can be very important!).
-It’s an emotional anchor to our day, the built-in guarantee that we’ll put down our iPhones and our Polly Pockets Shimmer and Splash Adventure dolls and spend a half hour or so hashing out whatever it is that’s on the collective family mind.
+It’s an emotional anchor to our day, the built-in guarantee that we’ll put down our phones and our Polly Pockets Shimmer and Splash Adventure dolls and spend a half hour or so hashing out whatever it is that’s on the collective family mind.
 In other words, if a topic is right for the dinner table, it’s right for Dinner A Love Story.

 Who am I?

 I’m Jenny, the founding editor of DALS, author of the New York Times Bestselling Dinner: The Playbook (Ballantine); Dinner: A Love Story (Ecco/HarperCollins); and How to Celebrate Everything.
 I have never worked in a restaurant or gone to culinary school.
 Until I was 18, I thought Betty Crocker cakes qualified as “from scratch,” and that garlic was best purchased with a McCormick label on it.
-I have, however, spent much of my professional life attempting to redeem myself, editing food and features for various websites and magazines including (most recently) Bon Appetit, Martha Stewart Living, Cookie (R.I.P), and Real Simple.
+I have, however, spent much of my professional life attempting to redeem myself, editing food and features for various websites and magazines including (most recently) Cup of Jo, Bon Appetit, Martha Stewart Living, Cookie (R.I.P), and Real Simple.
 It was at Real Simple where my first daughter was born in 2002 (my next came along 20 months later) and where I made a deal with myself: I would only continue to work full time if I was able to put a meal on the table for my family more often than not.
 I did it — at the expense of many other things, namely, all those novels by Jonathans who lived in Brooklyn — but I did it, and through posts and features here at Dinner: A Love Story, I hope to show you how.

 Do I work?
 Do I have a kitchen staff?
 Who is this Andy guy?

-I was a commuting full-time working mother for eight years until October 2009 — now I’m writing books, and working part-time editing and writing for magazines and blogs.
+I was a commuting full-time working mother for eight years until October 2009 — now I write books, and work part-time editing and writing for magazines and websites.
 For those eight years I split the family dinner duties pretty much down the middle with my husband, Andy (you’ll be hearing from him often here, too), though these days, since he still has a job (as a book editor) that requires him to shower and leave the house every day, he is mostly doing his share of the cooking on the weekends and on those nights during the week when I’d rather chew off my own arm than deal with dinner.
 From 2011-2017, we wrote a column for Bon Appetit called “The Providers” about all this family feeding business.
 Doesn’t that name actually make us sound cool?
 Like some new wave Irish band from the 90s?

 My Dinner Diary